 If you learn to do these important steps on location, I guarantee you to be in long-term more confident, faster and to develop eye for assessing the place from photography perspective.
 Also, you’ll have much better feeling of the work you’ve just done before even taking your effort into computer.

-By the way, if you subscribe to Dalibro’s newsletter, you will receive my ebook with even more tips for improving your photography straight into your mailbox. 🙂
+By the way, if you subscribe to Dalibro’s newsletter, you will receive my free ebook with even more tips for improving your photography straight into your mailbox. 🙂

 *Disclosure: This article contains affiliate links.
 If you use these links to purchase any item, I will get a small percentage which helps support my work at no extra cost for you.
 Any recommendations on this website represent my honest opinion.